-The Trustees have assessed the major risks to which the charity is exposed, in particular those related to the operations and finances of the charity, and are satisfied that systems and procedures are in place to mitigate our exposure to the major risks.
+The Trustees have assessed the major risks to which the charity is exposed, in particular those related to the operations and finances of the charity, and are satisfied that systems and procedures are in place to mitigate our exposure to the major risks:

 To ensure that funds are properly utilised by the charity's grantees, each grant agreement provides for a rigorous and proportionate set of governance procedures which considers whether programmes and activities funded by charity are aligned with the charitable objectives outlined in GPG Charter.

-During all stages of execution of these grant agreements, there are a series of performance reviews which check, amongst other matters, that the funding paid to these recipients has been applied to programme outputs in line with the programme description originally approved in the grant agreement.
+During all stages of execution of these grant agreements, there are a series of performance reviews which checks, amongst other matters, that the funding paid to these recipients has been applied to programme outputs in line with the program description originally approved in the grant agreement.

 Also, funding under the grant will be paid in tranches, with the final element withheld until satisfactory completion along with all financial documents being received.

+During the reporting year, the Organization has adopted a robust risk management policy.
+Based on the policy management of the GPG CIO prepares a detailed risk management register that is reviewed at each Trustee meeting.

+In particular, regularity and periodicity of the Trustee's meetings are ensured by the advanced planning provided by the Chairman of the Board.

+The board's Chairman organizes regular meetings between trustees, the Chairman of the board, and the Chief executive to avoid any disconnect between the trustee board, management, and the delegated committees.
+At these meetings, trustees also assess the work of the Grant review committee.

+Potential conflicts of interest are effectively mitigated by the Organization's conflicts of interest policy.

+Finally, the GPG's grantmaking efficiency is ensured by the Organization following its grant review committee policy.
+Trustees approve the Organization's grant portfolio regularly, and the Organization's Chief Executive provides close cooperation with the major Jewish Philanthropic organizations.